Heterallactis phlogozona (Turner, 1904)

 Heterallactis phlogozona

-The adult moths of this species are yellow, with brown basal and marginal areas on the forewings.
+The adult moths of this species have brown forewings, each crossed by a wide yellow band, and with a yellow margin.
 The hindwings are off-white.
 The thorax is dull purple.
 The wingspan is about 1.5 cms.

 Heterallactis phlogozona